-Most major web design tools, such as Adobe Photoshop, give you the ability to save an image for the web.
-With the help of a slider, you can adjust image quality and size simultaneously.
-Try to find a sweet spot between low file sizes and crisp image quality.
+Most major web design tools, such as Adobe Photoshop, allow you to save an image for the web.
+Then, with the help of a slider, you can adjust image quality and size simultaneously.
+Try to find a sweet spot between small file sizes and crisp image quality.

 Other website tools such as Canva and GIMP are available, though more finicky.

 If you purchased your WordPress theme, you’re probably good to go.
 But some themes from inexperienced coders can be sluggish.
 The more features, the longer it will take for your website to load.

 Look for a WordPress theme that’s lightweight and streamlined.
 Already running a theme you’re happy with?

 Then check out its list of features and disable everything you aren’t using.
 This can lead to serious speed improvements, especially if you’re using a feature-laden theme.

 Even basic WordPress websites take advantage of plenty of plugins and themes, not to mention the WordPress content management system itself.
 The creators of these different components put out updates from time to time.
 Whether it’s a security or speed improvement, you must update these critical services immediately.